FranklyNathan/PokemonAuctionSite/design.md

   - player_id: integer primary key
   - player_data: JSONB (whole json object. this way we don't have to have a dynamic number of columns based on what was uploaded)
     - we can still do operations on the json data by using sqlites json functions when a player is drafted.

+# Presentation Notes

+* Technical goals of the project:
+    * Explore web standards, no framework
+        * Web components - reusable custom elements
+    * Minimal dependencies
+        * Shoelace components
+            * Don’t want to write a bunch of custom CSS, and shoelace offers components like a notification
+        * AG Grid
+        * Papaparse CSV parsing
+        * Confetti!
+* Infrastructure - Cloudflare
+    * Stateless worker receives all HTTP requests
+    * Durable Object handles auction state, websocket traffic
+        * 1 durable object per auction
+        * SQLite storage layer for auction data
+* Highlighted characteristics of this project
+    * Highly (infinitely?) scalable
+    * Cheap - workers shut down immediately, durable objects shutdown when not in use too
+    * Strong client authorization model, server verifies everything, someone scripting the website should not have any impact
+    * Customizable player stats via CSV upload, not specific to NHL
+* Technical design
+    * State machine - auction states
+        * Pre auction
+        * Player selection
+        * Bidding
+        * Post auction
+    * Server is the single source of truth, clients only change state when server tells them to
+    * All user interaction (bidding, player selection, etc) is validated by the server
+        * client is in the correct state (all client messages include the state they think they are in)
+        * team has enough funds
+        * player has not already been drafted
+    * Timer is very important aspect
+        * Durable Objects offers a “timer” API that takes a target timestamp to run a callback
+        * Pass state change function as callback which sends a websocket update to all clients
+* Issues
+    * Websockets started dropping connection after an hour or so, have to refresh page
+        * Added reconnect attempt on the client side
+* What did I learn
+    * Web components are pretty low level, not comparable to ease of use of React or Svelte components at the moment
+    * It’s not super complicated to create an interactive UI with just JS and DOM APIs
+    * Cloudflare is cool